 The best method to accurately forecast your company’s fleet maintenance budget, is to evaluate all service providers and vendors, consider all the internal resources required and seek to maximize the value of every dollar spent.
 Some firms need to consider if a dedicated third party solution is beneficial if transactional providers are not equipped or staffed to handle all the fleet’s needs.
 Before engaging a fleet maintenance provider make sure they can meet all your company fleet’s needs.

 A critical element of these evaluations is to consider key attributes which deliver fleet maintenance service excellence.

-Comparing productivity is to evaluate the time a vendor is charging for a task versus the industry standard.
+Comparing fleet maintenance service providers productivity is to evaluate the time a vendor is charging for a task versus the industry standard.
 By referencing the vehicle’s VIN number, the standard repair times (SRT) can be determined, allowing comparison between the actual time charged versus the SRT.
 If it took very little time versus the SRT and the vehicle is requiring rework, then there is a quality issue due the technicians working too fast.
 If the service takes too long per the SRT, then there may be an

 experience issue with the third-party maintenance provider.
 Productivity is an essential metric to ensure a fleet’s third party maintenance provider is providing effective services.